 The rivastigmine patch is a prescription drug that is used for treating dementia in people with Alzheimer's or Parkinson's disease.
 It is applied to the skin once daily, usually on the upper or lower back, upper arms, or chest.
 Potential side effects include diarrhea, nausea, and vomiting.
 The rivastigmine patch cannot cure dementia, but may help improve cognitive function.

-The rivastigmine patch (Exelon® Patch) is a prescription medication approved to treat mild to moderate dementia due to Alzheimer's disease or Parkinson's disease.
+The rivastigmine patch (Exelon® Patch) is a prescription medication approved to treat mild to moderate dementia due to Parkinson's disease, as well as dementia due to mild, moderate, or severe Alzheimer's disease.
 Although the patch is not a cure for these diseases, it can help with some of the symptoms.
 The rivastigmine patch provides the benefits of once-daily dosing and continuous release of the medication.